Overview of the Examples

 Division of Attention Between Aircraft Control and Orientation

-- Frequent changes in flight path can cause loss of precise aircraft control; use smooth, coordinated control inputs.
+- Frequent changes in flightpath can cause loss of precise aircraft control; use smooth, coordinated control inputs.

 - Fixating the eyes inside or outside the aircraft can lead to a loss of control or orientation; maintain a balanced scan between instruments and outside references.